Colic gets better on its own after a few months. There are not many treatment options for the problem, but the following tips may help.

 - Gentle stomach or back rubs or a warm bath may also help to relieve colic.

-Simeticone drops are a supplement that you can add to your baby’s bottle or breast milk before a feed.
-The drops are designed to help release bubbles of trapped air in your baby’s digestive system, so they may be of some use if symptoms of indigestion are contributing to their colic.
+Simeticone drops, such as Infacol, are a supplement that can be added to your baby’s bottle or breast milk before a feed.
+The drops are designed to help release bubbles of trapped air in your baby’s digestive system, so they may be of some use if indigestion is contributing to their colic.

 A one-week trial of simeticone drops is usually recommended.
 If your baby’s symptoms do not improve within this time, it is usually felt that there is little point carrying on with the treatment.